-In stepping in and undertaking guardianship of these boys, the State assumes the responsibility of providing a remedy for their handicaps that have previously prevented their having a fair chance of developing as normal citizens, and that...involves a comprehensive scheme of training and character-building rather than a merely negative system of punishment for offences which are often the inevitable results of early environment and circumstances.
+In...stepping in and undertaking guardianship of these boys, the State assumes the responsibility of providing a remedy for their handicaps that have previously prevented their having a fair chance of developing as normal citizens, and that...involves a comprehensive scheme of training and character-building rather than a merely negative system of punishment for offences which are often the inevitable results of early environment and circumstances.

 In 1950, a fire destroyed 18 of the 24 rooms in the main dormitory block.
 This, and concerns that the boys did badly after their release, led the government to establish the Inquiry into the Control and Management of Ashley Boys' Home in 1951.
-It produced a number of recommendations, some of which the government followed.
-These were:

-Klein made seven allegations in all, claiming that Ashley was '50 years behind the times to Australian as well as to European standards'.
-According to Klein, boys were held in solitary confinement in unfurnished cells, there was little effective rehabilitation, no case files were kept which made it difficult to help the boys, and there was no time limit on sentences.
+Klein resigned from Ashley on 16 September 1951 so that he could make allegations against the Home.
+As a public servant, he had been unable to do this.
+Klein made seven allegations, claiming that boys were held in solitary confinement in unfurnished cells, there was little effective rehabilitation, no case files were kept which made it difficult to help the boys, and there was no time limit on sentences.
 If there was nowhere else for boys to go, they just stayed at Ashley.

 Mr JE Pedley, a resident of Deloraine, wrote a letter to the Launceston Examiner in support of Klein.
 Pedley made an additional allegation against the Home, that the Chief Secretary allowed 'floggings', as long as another official witnessed them.